cacophony-wj/LeS/README.md

 ![Licentia logo](images/Licentia2.webp "Licentia")

-_Thank you to ForgottenGlory for the above image._
+_Thank you to Lance for the above image._

 ### Interested in other NSFW lists?
 Join my Discord Server!